 Any state employee who drives a state‑owned vehicle must pass a defensive driving class, and have a valid Nebraska driver's license.
 The license must be in the employee’s possession while operating the state vehicle.
 All traffic violations are the responsibility of the operator.

 No employee of the Nebraska Court System shall undertake any employment outside of his or her regular job which is or can be interpreted to be inconsistent with or detrimental to the employee's duties with the Nebraska Court System.
 Any outside employment must be approved by the Administrative Office.
-Temporary employment to be undertaken for no more than 2 weeks may be verbally authorized by the employee's immediate supervisor.
-The supervisor shall notify the Administrative Office of such authorization.

 Application for tuition reimbursement is to be made prior to the start of the course(s) on a "Request for Tuition Reimbursement" form which is available from the Administrative Office.
 Approval of the request must be secured by the applicant from the immediate supervisor and the Administrative Office.

 Upon successful completion of any approved course of study, the applicant shall submit a copy of a class record, a grade, and a receipt for tuition payment which will serve as the documentation for reimbursement of the approved amount.
 Eligibility for reimbursement requires a course grade of at least "C" or equivalent, or "pass" for pass/fail courses.